kabelwerk/sdk-react-native/docs/KabelwerkTheme.md

 ### `onSurfaceColor`

 The colour of text displayed on surface colour, e.g. the colour of the text of a chat message or the colour of the text in a text input for posting messages.
 The default value is the system's default text colour.

+### `onAccentColor`

+The colour of text displayed on accent colour, e.g. the colour of the status bar's text.
+The default value is the system's default text colour.

 ### `spacingBase`